-Here I’ve got a really funny story to tell.
+I’ve got a really funny story for you.
 Baloo doesn’t shed so I have to trim his hair about every 2 months.
 Since I’m not a pro, I sometimes don’t trim it evenly.
-So around his butt, is sometimes gets a bit longer until I realize that I have to shorten it again.
-The other day, it happened again, his hair grew a bit too long and the last bit of his poo got stuck in his hair… Yeah, dog stories.
+So, around his butt, it sometimes gets a bit longer until I realize that I have to shorten it again.
+The other day, it happened again, his hair grew a bit too long and the last bit of his poo got stuck in his hair… Yeah, dog mom stories.

-So I obviously had to clean it and pretty much wiped his butt.
-Dogs anuses are very sensitive and Baloo’s is even more.
-He can’t stand it when I have to touch him there (it’s not exactly a pleasure for me either, but what can I do? 😉 ).
+So, I obviously had to clean it and pretty much wiped his butt.
+Dogs’ anuses are very sensitive.
+He can’t stand it when I have to touch him there (it’s not exactly a pleasure for me either, but what can you do? ;)).
 He’s more or less standing still when I do it.
 But once I’m done he’s completely freaking out.
 He’s getting “the zoomies”, running around, jumping and becomes vocal.
 A real pain in the butt, quite literally!

-The reason for his sudden appearing hyper behavior is very clearly the uncomfortable situation.
-More over, I force him to stand still while I do it and this is how the tension within his body builds up.
-When I finally let him go he feels like he has to get rid of this uncomfortable feeling by running, jumping, shaking and so on.
+The reason for his suddenly appearing hyper behavior is very clearly the uncomfortable situation.
+Moreover, I force him to stand still while I do it and this is how the tension within his body builds up.
+When I finally let him go, he feels like he has to get rid of this uncomfortable feeling by running, jumping, shaking and so on.

 It doesn’t really matter what he’s overwhelmed with.
 Some dogs react with hyper behavior when they can’t deal with a situation.

 Again a Baloo example: I recently tried to teach him a new trick: the cup game.
 However, he didn’t understand what he had to do and instead of looking at the cups he was just staring at me and getting really nervous.
 He literally couldn’t focus anymore, he was just totally overwhelmed with what I was asking him to do.